harness/terraform-provider-harness/docs/data-sources/project.md

 page_title: "harness_project Data Source - terraform-provider-harness"
 subcategory: ""
 description: |-
-  Data source for retrieving a Harness project.
+  [NG] - Data source for retrieving a Harness project.
 This resource is part of the Harness nextgen platform.
 ---

 # harness_project (Data Source)

-Data source for retrieving a Harness project.
+[NG] - Data source for retrieving a Harness project.
 This resource is part of the Harness nextgen platform.